TriKro/rsb-content/part7-out-of-the-box/ab-testing.md

 ## In Brief

 A/B testing \(also known as split testing and bucket testing\) is a randomized method of comparing two versions of an element \(A and B\) against each other to determine which one performs better using a metric to define success.
-To determine which one is better, you subject both versions to experimentation simultaneously.
-In the end, you measure which version was more successful and select that version for real-world use.
+You subject both versions to experimentation simultaneously, measure which version was more successful, and select that version for real-world use.

 ## Helps Answer